zero-copy-labs/deploy-ui-to-cloudflare/README.md

 Action to perform, one of:
 - `deploy`: Deploy a new preview (default)
-- `delete-deployment`: Delete a specific deployment but keep the project
+- `delete-deployment`: Delete a specific deployment from Cloudflare and clean up GitHub resources
-- `delete-project`: Delete the entire Cloudflare Pages project
+- `delete-project`: Delete the entire Cloudflare Pages project (use with caution)

-The `delete-deployment` option is recommended for cleaning up PR previews as it's more targeted and avoids the "too many deployments" error.
+The `delete-deployment` option uses the Cloudflare API directly to find and delete a specific deployment by branch name, providing a fully automated cleanup solution.

 ### `HEADERS`